Blackpool FC Relegated: Where Do the Seasiders Go from Here?

 If Blackpool can get £20 million or more from selling off their biggest assets, they'll have more than enough money to re-invest on high quality, experienced Championship players.

-Bloomfield Road: In Dire Need of Under-soil Heating
+Invest In Under-soil Heating

 Blackpool had too many of their Premier League games in the winter postponed due to a frozen pitch, while others clubs did not have such problems.

 This in part caused their down-turn in form and ultimately their relegation from the Premier League, with players having too many enforced breaks, falling out of the regular rhythm of playing games and lacking in form and match fitness when the fixtures start to clog up.